rclone/rclone/docs/content/crypt.md

 and rclone will encrypt and decrypt as needed on the fly.
-If you access the wrapped remote `remote:path` directly you will bypass the encryption, and anything you read will be in encrypted form, and anything you write will be undencrypted.
+If you access the wrapped remote `remote:path` directly you will bypass the encryption, and anything you read will be in encrypted form, and anything you write will be unencrypted.
 To avoid issues it is best to configure a dedicated path for encrypted content, and access it exclusively through a crypt remote.